 Disadvantaged Business Enterprise Plan

 The City of Manchester, New Hampshire, Department of Aviation (the Airport), has established a Disadvantaged Business Enterprise (DBE) program in accordance with regulations of the U.S. Department of Transportation (DOT).

 The City of Manchester, New Hampshire, Department of Aviation (the Airport), has established an Airport Concession Disadvantaged Business Enterprise (ACDBE) program in accordance with regulations of the U.S. Department of Transportation (DOT).

 Engineering & Construction

 MHT maintains “on-call” consulting contracts with a number of firms, which enables the Airport to react quickly to varying needs throughout the year.
 MHT contracts with engineering and architectural consulting firms on a multi-year basis.
-Please see the 2020 advertisement for Civil, Architectural and Land Survey.

 The Airport may choose to hold contracts in any of the following areas:

 The Airport may seek qualified firms for these or other professional services at any time without regard to any procurement action undertaken by the Airport.

 The process for selection generally includes these steps: